 Back in 2016, we lauded the Bose SoundSport Wireless, and now there’s a newer, shinier kid in town: the Bose SoundSport Free.
 Although it doesn’t perfect the true wireless experience, the SoundSport Free meets most athletes’ audio demands including water-resistance and a secure fit.
 If you don’t mind the comically large housings, these earbuds are a great addition to the Bose ecosystem.

 Who are Bose’s true wireless workout earbuds for?

-- Athletes.
-The Bose SoundSport Free, unlike the SoundSport Wireless, are IPX4-rated.
-Bose supplies their proprietary StayHear+ ear tips, which effortlessly keep the ‘buds in place.
+- Athletes will enjoy the IPX4-rated build of these bulky true wireless earbuds.
+Despite their large size, though, Bose’s StayHear+ ear tips effectively secure the buds to the outer ear.
 You’re more likely to get vertigo from trying to shake these out than experiencing an unintended ejection.

 What is the Bose SoundSport Free like?